dimagi/commcare-sync-ansible/docs/system-administration.md

     Login to commcare-sync server using your superuser account created on the above step On the url append admin to see the admin panels: i.e `http://<IP>/admin`

-    Then click on the comcare server link ---> Click on ADD COMM CARE SERVER and the following window will appear ---> Add the name and your server URL and save.
+    Then click on the comcare server link ---> Click on ADD COMM CARE SERVER ---> Add the name and your server URL and save.

 ### Deploying Changes